 In June 2023 the LGA were awarded funding to support the sharing of good practice across LAs, which supports the home learning environment (HLE).

 In June 2023 the LGA were awarded funding to support the sharing of good practice across LAs, which supports the home learning environment (HLE).
-Case studies we sought to share examples of how different areas are supporting the home learning environment for children with SEND.
-Herefordshire have been on a journey to transform services for children with SEND across the peace.
-Early years has been a key focus of this work and they also now take part in the Dingley’s Promise inclusion program.
+Case studies were sought to share examples of how different areas are supporting the home learning environment for children with SEND.

 What was the issue or challenge?